core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The Observe extension for CoAP {{RFC7641}} allows a client to register its interest in "observing" a resource at a server.
 The server can then send back notification responses upon changes in the resource representation, all matching with the original observation request.

-In some applications, such as pub-sub {{I-D.ietf-core-coap-pubsub}}, multiple clients are interested in observing the same resource at the same server.
+In some applications, such as based on publish-subscribe communication {{I-D.ietf-core-coap-pubsub}}, multiple clients are interested in observing the same resource at the same server.
 Hence, {{I-D.ietf-core-observe-multicast-notifications}} defines a method that allows the server to send a multicast notification to all the observer clients at once, e.g., over IP multicast.
 To this end, the server synchronizes the clients by providing them with a common "phantom observation request", against which the following multicast notifications will match.

 In case the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).
 That is, clients are in turn required to provide the proxy with the obtained "phantom observation request", thus enabling the proxy to receive the multicast notifications from the server.